ruarfff/ruarfff-site/posts/understanding-python-async/index.md

 - `git clone git@github.com:ruarfff/understanding-python-async.git && cd understanding-python-async`
 - You should also have [curl](https://curl.se/) installed

-You can use docker (recommended) or setup your own python environment.
+You can use docker (recommended) or setup your Python environment.

 ### With docker